Call Us

 Save your skin (and sleep)

 “This is an important confidence booster in our image-obsessed world.
 Drinking alcohol causes blood vessels to widen, which increases blood flow and causes facial flushing.
 As alcohol is a diuretic, drinking heavily can also lead to dehydrated and dry skin.
 Over time, it can also result in the permanent reddening of the face, spider veins and psoriasis, particularly on the fingers and hands.
-But there are loads of other benefits to giving up alcohol; your blood sugar will normalise, you will feel much more clear-headed, less depressed and your sleep patterns are likely to improve within a week.
-Heavy drinking causes blood cells to become larger and that makes you more tired because they are unable to transport oxygen efficiently around the body.
+But there are loads of other benefits to giving up alcohol; your blood sugar will normalise, you'll feel much more clear-headed, less depressed and your sleep patterns are likely to improve within a week.
+Heavy drinking causes blood cells to become larger and that makes you more tired because they're unable to transport oxygen efficiently around the body.
 Your liver will begin to repair itself in as little as 2 months.
 Many people report that their mood or outlook on life seems better.”

 ENDS